-- vii.
-Front, side, and rear yard lines and their distance from the street or lot lines. - viii.
-For residential, number of dwelling units the building is designed to accommodate. - ix.
-Landscape plan, showing number, size, type and location of proposed materials. - x.
-For signs, the location of all existing signs, with height (for freestanding) and dimensions of area.
-Proposed signs shall be so identified, and include proposed height and area. - xi.
-The location of any fence or walls. - xii.
-Lighting plan. - xiii.
-Written justification for each modification requested, specifically addressing that the proposed development plan and the community is better served by the proposed standards in lieu or the ordinance standards. - xiv.
-Any other item required by this Code. - 8.
-Fees, notice procedure and hearing procedure shall be as set forth in the Plan Commission's Rules of Procedure. - Plan Commission Authority - A. The Plan Commission shall have the authority to approve or disapprove all development plans.
+- A. The Plan Commission shall have the authority to approve or disapprove all development plans.
 This action of the Plan Commission is a final decision, which may be reviewed by certiorari procedure. - B. The Plan Commission shall review the development plan request to determine if the development plan - i.
 Is consistent with the comprehensive plan; - ii.
-Satisfies the development requirements specified above. - C. If these criteria are satisfied, the Plan Commission may approve the development plan as submitted, or approve the plan with one or more of the following options: - i.
-The Plan Commission may impose conditions on the approval of a development plan, if necessary to satisfy the development requirements specified in Section 155.083, 2. above. - ii.
+Satisfies the development requirements specified above. - C. If these criteria are satisfied, the Plan Commission may approve the development plan as submitted, or approve the plan with one (1) or more of the following options: - i.
+The Plan Commission may impose conditions on the approval of a development plan, if necessary to satisfy the development requirements specified in Section 155.083.2 above. - ii.
 The commission may provide that approval is conditioned on furnishing of a bond or written assurance, in accordance with Indiana State law, that guarantees completion of proposed public improvements in the development, which is satisfactory to the commission. - iii.
 The Plan Commission may require the owner to make a written commitment. - D. If the Plan Commission finds that the submitted plan does not meet the required criteria, the commission shall disapprove the Development Plan.